mgrove36/bbc-young-reporter/_articles/2019/are-the-roads-around-your-home-and-school-safe.md

 description: The Royal Berkshire Hospital earlier this month released a study revealing that there has been a 45% increase in accidents involving children and vulnerable pedestrians walking in Reading between February 2018 to 2019.
 Now, many students may not feel safe when walking in Reading.
 ---

-**The Royal Berkshire Hospital earlier this month released a study revealing that there has been a 45% increase in accidents involving children and vulnerable pedestrians walking in Reading between February 2018 to 2019.
-Now, many students may not feel safe when walking in Reading.**

 Reading School’s BBC Young Reporters conducted their own poll of fifty students which reinforced this point and revealed that 76% worry how secure when commuting on foot to and from school.

 During the most busy periods immediately before and after school starts and finishes, Reading School boys face danger from motorists who violate the Highway Code.
 Simon Beasley, the Network and Parking Manager for Reading Borough Council, told us that six hundred and thirty three tickets were given out in January 2019 for offences such as parking on double yellow lines.
 Our eyewitnesses have told us that it is this kind of careless driving which can often pose the biggest threat.